-If you told us 5 years ago that we would do even a 10 Day Sugar Detox, we would have probably laughed in your face.
-We’re all about eating everything in moderation, but with the amount of processed foods out there – a no sugar diet really simplifies things.
+If you told us 5 years ago that we would do even a 10 Day Simple Sugar Detox Diet, we would have probably laughed in your face.
+We’re all about eating everything in moderation, but with the number of processed foods out there – a no sugar diet really simplifies things.

 We started with a goal of following the plan of 7 days to start, but we actually found that 10 to 21 days seems to be the sweet spot for feeling the best results (no pun intended).

 Who should do a Simple Sugar Detox Diet?